defikids/.github/profile/CONTRIBUTING.md

 ### Commit Messages

-Each commit message consists of a header which includes a type, a scope and a subject:
+Each commit message consists of a header which includes a type, a scope, and a subject:

 ```
    <type>(<scope>): <subject>